 Bleached hair requires a lot of work and maintenance — but it’s so worth it.
-I know this firsthand, as I’ve been platinum blonde for over 10 years (photos below).
+I know this firsthand, as I’ve been platinum blonde for over ten years (photos below).

 Bleached hair is stunning — it catches the light, it turns heads everywhere, and surprisingly, it looks amazing on a wide variety of skin tones.

-If you don’t take care of bleached hair properly, it will dry out, or worse, snap off.
+If you don’t care for bleached hair properly, it will dry out or, worse, snap off.
 The dreaded bleach haircut is a real thing!

 Bleached hair isn’t for everyone, but if you’re ready to go for it, here’s everything you need to know about how to take care of bleached hair — the right way.

 Also Read : How to Deal with Dry and Damaged Hair